NY misses budget deadline, payday for state workers looms

 ALBANY, N.Y.
-(AP) — Having missed an April 1 deadline to have a budget in place by April 1, New York lawmakers were still working Friday toward an agreement with Gov. Andrew Cuomo, with the Legislature’s proposal to raise taxes on millionaires remaining a key sticking point.
+(AP) — Having missed an April 1 deadline to have a budget in place, New York lawmakers were still working Friday toward an agreement with Governor Andrew Cuomo, with the Legislature’s proposal to raise taxes on millionaires remaining a key sticking point.

 Elected officials will have to act soon to avoid the risk that state employees who work in health care and correctional facilities and other state institutions might not get their paychecks on time next Thursday.